 Active Living for Stroke Rehabilitation

-Learn about an innovative tool to improve the outcomes for stroke clients for facilitating movement of the affected side, normalizing arm swing and gait patterns, improving balance and posture.
-Find out how therapists are using the ACTIVATOR Poles (patent pending) & technique to facilitate a more normal gait pattern compared to canes, crutches and walkers and using poles with seated, standing and pre-gait exercises.
+Learn about an innovative tool to improve the outcomes for clients with strokes for facilitating movement of the affected side, normalizing arm swing, weight-bearing on the affected leg, improving balance and posture.
+Find out how therapists are using the patented evidence-based ACTIVATOR Poles to facilitate a more normal gait pattern compared to canes and using poles for highly effective bilateral seated, standing and pre-gait exercises.
 Guest Speaker is physiotherapist, Tracy Lee who will present an excerpt from a presentation from the International Stroke Congress (2018).

-- How to modify the technique for CVA clients
+- How to modify the technique for stroke clients

-- Videos of exercises for improving balance, movement and awareness of the affected side
+- Videos of innovative seated & standing exercises for improving balance, movement and awareness of the affected side

 Tips from the Best